-Development bonuses that could be offered by the City include but are not limited to height, plot ratio or residential density coding bonuses.
+The payment of this contribution discharges the landowner/ developer obligations and provides the City with some funds to use on common works.
 Beyond the planning framework, delivery of the Urban Corridor Strategy will rely on the cooperation of a range of stakeholders including State Government agencies and the City in the delivery of public works.

-Public works such as major road upgrades and improved road connections will require the input of State Government agencies to commence, whilst works such as minor connections, cycle paths, shared paths, landscaped verges and public spaces may be commenced by the City with input from State Government authorities as well as the private sector.
+Public works such as major road upgrades and improved road connections will require the input of State Government agencies to commence, whilst works such as minor connections, cycle ways, shared paths, landscaped verges and public spaces may be commenced by the City with input from State Government authorities as well as the private sector.